-One of the questions I receive often from leaders is this:
+One of the questions I receive often from leaders is this;

-How do I write my own bio?
+How do I write a simple promotional biography?

 Have you struggled with this painful process as a leader?
-It brings out all of the vulnerabilities and
+It brings out all of the vulnerabilities and inferiority complexities.

 Important First Line: The first line should make a statement.
 It should introduce you, what you do, and where you’re from.
 Make it fun, quirky, inspiring or bold.